Richard Colvin (British Army officer): Biography

 Colvin was the elder son of Beale Blackwell Colvin, of Pishiobury, Hertfordshire.
 He was educated at Eton and at Trinity College, Cambridge, from where he received a Bachelor of Arts (BA) in 1879.

 He served as High Sheriff of Essex in 1890, and was a Major in the Loyal Suffolk Hussars, a Yeomanry regiment based in Bury St Edmunds..

 Following the outbreak of the Second Boer War in late 1899, Colvin was on 7 February 1900 appointed Deputy-Assistant Adjutant-General in the Imperial Yeomanry, responsible for corps raised outside the headquarters of the existing yeomanry regiments.
-With the expansion of the number of Imperial Yeomanry regiments, he was a month later, on 14 March 1900, re-assigned and appointed in command of the 20th Battalion, Imperial Yeomanry, which set out for South Africa later that month.
+With the expansion of the number of Imperial Yeomanry regiments, he was a month later, on 14 March 1900, reassigned and appointed in command of the 20th Battalion, Imperial Yeomanry, which set out for South Africa later that month.
 He was promoted to lieutenant-colonel on 8 November 1901, and transferred to the Essex Yeomanry.
 For his services during the war, he was appointed a Companion (military) of the Order of the Bath (CB) in November 1900.
 After the end of the war, he received the honorary rank of colonel.

 He was later awarded the Companion (civil) of the Order of the Bath (CB) in 1911, and was promoted to a Knight Commander of the Order (KCB).

 Colvin was elected as Member of Parliament (MP) for Epping at an unopposed by-election in 1917, after Epping's Conservative MP Amelius Lockwood was ennobled as Baron Lambourne.
 He was re-elected in 1918 and 1922, and retired from the House of Commons at the 1923 general election.
 On 31 January 1929, he was appointed Lord-Lieutenant of Essex, serving as such until 1936.